brainbot-com/PoWDump/README.md

-# Dump POW - the trustless way to dump your ethPOW
+# Dump POW - the trustless way to dump your ethPOW (or ethPoS if you prefer)

 ## Setup repo